itsmartashub/floristyle/README.md

 -   🌒 **DARKER** (Border/Borderless)
 -   🌑 **AMOLED** (Border/Borderless)

-## Warnings

--   As a Material You themes creator, my involvement is limited to the creation of themes <sup>`gboardish.flex`</sup>.
-I do not engage in alterations to the source code nor initiate Florisboard `commits`.
--   The themes have been tested on **Android 12** and **13**.

-⚠️ The `apk` version in the releases is **always the same**.
-The `flex` file is the one that has been updated!
-If you have already downloaded this special <sup>`debug`</sup> version of the app or built it yourself, there's no need to download it again!

 ## Credits

--   [Florisboard](https://github.com/florisboard/florisboard) is a remarkable free and open-source android keyboard developed by [@patrickgold](https://github.com/patrickgold).
+-   [Florisboard](https://github.com/florisboard/florisboard), an outstanding free and open-source Android keyboard, is the result of the remarkable work of [@patrickgold](https://github.com/patrickgold). <br />
--   The [`apk`](https://github.com/florisboard/florisboard/actions/runs/5039154715/job/13643367775?pr=2213) file for this project has been enriched with captivating [Material Design features](https://github.com/1fexd/florisboard/tree/feature/material-you-theme-colors), thanks to the creative touch of [@1fexd](https://github.com/1fexd) <sup>[[LinkSheet](https://github.com/1fexd/LinkSheet) App Creator]</sup>.
-Big thanks for making dynamic themes possible.
+-   I express deep gratitude to each [Florisboard contributor](https://github.com/florisboard/florisboard/graphs/contributors) whose individual efforts have contributed to its excellence.
+Thank you for your invaluable dedication to crafting an exceptional user experience.
+-   A huge thank to [@1fexd](https://github.com/1fexd) <sup>[[LinkSheet](https://github.com/1fexd/LinkSheet) app creator]</sup> for seamlessly integrating the Material You feature into Florisboard.
+His contribution not only enhances the overall experience but also makes dynamic themes a reality – much appreciated.
--   I want to express my sincere gratitude to the brilliant developer behind the ingenious, unique, feature-rich **Florisboard Theme Editor** especially – [@patrickgold](https://github.com/patrickgold).
-His outstanding invention make it possible to create custom themes.
-His exceptional work is immensely appreciated.
+-   I'd want to convey my heartfelt thank to the brilliant developer behind the ingenious, groundbreaking, feature-rich **Florisboard Theme Editor** especially – [@patrickgold](https://github.com/patrickgold).
+His outstanding invention makes it possible to create personalised themes so that we can unleash our creativity.
+His exceptional work is greatly appreciated.